 2. Wander along Brasov’s wall

-The bastions here were part of the defensive wall.
-They once stood 40 feet high, seven feet thick and two miles long.
-They can still be seen today, though most of the wall was taken down in the 19th century to make room for the city’s expansion.
-It provides a view of Brasov’s medieval history.
+The bastions here were part of the city’s large defensive wall, which once stood 40 feet high (it was also seven feet thick and two miles long).
+Since the region struggled with invading forces throughout history, the city invested in a massive defensive fortification.
+The original walls can still be seen today, though most of that wall was taken down in the 19th century to make room for the city’s expansion.

 3. Visit Peles Castle